 Sometimes, it’s just as simple as being mindful.
 When removing a face mask, remember to make sure your hearing aids are on properly and securely.
 We recommend holding the hearing aid in place with one hand, while removing the elastics of the mask with the other.

 The last thing you need right now is to lose an expensive hearing aid while protecting your health with a face mask.
-For more advice on wearing a mask with hearing aids or to book a hearing health check-up, call the Audika Hearing Care Help Line on 0800 001 726 or visit our Live Chat, available 9am to 5pm Monday to Friday.
+For more advice on wearing a mask with hearing aids or to book a hearing health check-up, call us on 0800 569 152 or visit our Live Chat, available weekdays from 9am - 5pm (AEDST).